mdechavez5/dance_app/README.md

 Dancers can create posts
 Dancers can comment on posts
-Dancers can comment on Piece, Set videos
+Dancers can comment on Piece videos

 Chat/messaging feature